OpenTermsArchive/terms-types/decision-records/0001-schema-improvements.md

   "also known as": [ // Optional
     "..."
   ],
-  "referenced by": { // Optional
+  "described in": { // Optional
     "name": "url"
   }
 }